Plug it in. That's the whole setup.

 No login, no app, no Wi-Fi password typed on a tiny keyboard.
 Set it on the sill, plug it in, and it starts listening.

-A small wooden display that listens for the birds outside your window — and shows you who came by, while your phone stays in the other room.
+A small wooden display that listens for the birds outside your window and shows you who came by, all while your phone stays in the other room.

 No login, no app, no Wi-Fi password typed on a tiny keyboard.
 Set it on the sill, plug it in, and it starts listening.

-An on-device ear for 350+ backyard birds — chickadees, cardinals, the goldfinch you didn't know lived two trees over.
+An on-device ear for 350+ backyard birds: chickadees, cardinals, and the goldfinch you didn't know lived two trees over.

 Coffee, a quiet window, and whatever the cardinal is arguing with this morning.
 Notifications optional.

-ChirpSense just listens — all day, on its own — and paints whoever stopped by.
-So you can keep doing what you were doing.
-Reading, sipping, staring out a window.
+ChirpSense just listens, all day and on its own, then paints whoever stopped by.
+So you can carry on with what you were doing.
+Reading, sipping coffee, staring out the window.
 That kind of thing.

 ChirpSense turns the background sounds outside your window into a quiet little record of the day.
 No feed to check.
 No alerts to clear.
 Just the birds that came by.

-No. ChirpSense is a dedicated tabletop display — plug it in, set it near a window, and it starts listening.
-There is no companion app to download and no phone required for everyday use.
+No. ChirpSense is a dedicated tabletop display.
+Plug it in, set it near a window, and it starts listening.
+There's no companion app to download, and no phone is required for everyday use.

-An on-device microphone listens for nearby birdsong and matches it against an offline library of 350+ backyard species — chickadees, cardinals, jays, finches, and more.
-Identification happens locally, not in the cloud, so audio stays in your home.
+An on-device microphone listens for nearby birdsong and matches it against an offline library of 350+ backyard species: chickadees, cardinals, jays, finches, and plenty more.
+Identification happens on the device itself, not in the cloud, so your audio stays in your home.

-Anywhere it can hear outdoor birds clearly — a kitchen counter, a sunroom shelf, a bedside table near an open window, a covered porch.
-The wooden base is designed to look at home in a living space, not a workshop.
+Anywhere it can hear outdoor birds clearly: a kitchen counter, a sunroom shelf, a bedside table by an open window, a covered porch.
+The wooden base is meant to look at home in a living space, not a workshop.

 Bird identification works offline.
 Wi-Fi is only used for occasional bird-library updates and so you can opt in to syncing your daily journal across devices later.
 No Wi-Fi at setup means it works the moment you plug it in.